-The Club was founded in 1986 to provide a social meeting place for retired Chartered Engineers and a means of keeping in touch with achievements and developments in engineering (download our Constitution).
+The Retired Chartered Engineers’ Club in Exeter was founded in 1986 to provide a social meeting place for retired Chartered Engineers and a means of keeping in touch with achievements and developments in engineering (download our Constitution).
 The Club has links with other organisations including the University of Exeter where it presents the Flux Award, in memory of our founder Robert W. Flux FIEE, to the student making the best oral presentation of a project.
+The club has been renamed Professional Engineer’s Club (Exeter), but the original web site name http://rcec.co.uk has been retained.
+Please use it.

 Membership is open to Retired or Semi-retired Engineers and related professionals resident in the South West and currently includes about a hundred representatives from the Aeronautical, Chemical, Civil, Electrical and Electronic, Communications, Gas, Marine, Mechanical, Petroleum, Structural and other disciplines.
 Prospective members are welcomed as guests at Club events.